Tupiet/New-Super-Mario-Lost-Worlds/README.md

-# NSMBWer
-## Source Code Public Release

 ### Introduction

-This fork of the NewerSMBW repo is a slightly modified version which runs most of the sprite mods whilst keeping the original game's map system intact and working.
-Among the notable changes, this version of Kamek is based on CodeWarrior and supports Python 3.
-More details below.
+This is a fork of NSMBWer, a slightly modified version of NewerSMBW, which had most of the sprite mods whilst keeping the original game's map system intact and working.
+A notable change made in NSMBWer is the usage of CodeWarrior and Python 3 for Kamek.

+This repo contains further modifications of the game and will hopefully contain the code of an entire new New Super Mario Bros.
+Wii Mod with custom 3D maps, over 150 new levels, new backgrounds, new tilesets, new sprites and new music in its' final stage.

 ### Licensing